© VisitmyLisbon.com – 2021

 Ideal for gay couples, chic couples and quality window-shoppers !

-Good because the district is located very close to Bairro Alto and Chiado.
+Accessible the district is located very close to Bairro Alto and Chiado.
 Average if you have difficulty walking.

 Elliot and Sylvain, your guides in Lisbon